iffy/xatrobots/README.md

 - `listSquares()` -> `[<Square>, <Square>, ...]`

   List the Squares that make up the board.
-Among other things, it will show much Ore is in each Square.
+Among other things, it will show much Ore is in each Square and the coordinates of the Square

 - `workToLand(square_id)` -> `(nonce, goal)`